Reviews You Can Rely On

 REASONS TO AVOID

-The Patagonia Insulated Powder Town took us by surprise with how warm it is for how light and lofty the insulation is.
-The jacket itself comes in more at the weight range of some of the shells in this review than the insulated jackets.
-Not to mention, the actual material of the liner is supremely soft and slid easily over any base layer we paired with it.
-The insulation is not only warm — we found this jacket surprisingly breathable for an insulated jacket.
-The large, open pit zips are a great last-ditch ventilation feature when the going gets hot.
+The Patagonia Insulated Powder Town took us by surprise with how warm it is for how light the insulation feels.
+The jacket itself weighs in more closely to some of the shells in this review than other insulated jackets.
+The interior liner is silky-smooth and slid easily over any base layer we paired with it.
+The synthetic insulation is not stiflingly warm — we found this jacket surprisingly breathable for an insulated jacket.
+The thermoregulation is further improved by easy access open underarm vents to quickly drop heat.

-Though the Powder Town is super comfortable, we think the comfort comes at a slight cost.
-The jacket has a large and boxy cut compared to some of the more tailored models we tested.
-Check out the The North Face Thermoball Eco Snow Triclimate 3-in-1 if you prefer a much slimmer fit.
-Fortunately, the Powder Town's bigger cut isn't a huge deal since this jacket still looks plenty stylish when paired with the right pants, and that extra room allows for lots of layering freedom.
-Overall, we have very few complaints about the Powder Town; we love this jacket and think it's an incredible value.
+While we loved the Powder Town's cozy and roomy feel, it achieves some of that comfort from a generous fit that could run far too large on some.
+“I loved the long drop hem, but the jacket feels a bit bulky overall,” noted our lead tester.
+The jacket has a large and boxy cut compared to some of the more tailored models we tested and may not be the most flattering option – depending on your preferences.
+Check out the The North Face Thermoball Eco Snow Triclimate 3-in-1 or North Face Freedom Insulated or if you prefer a slimmer fit in an insulated jacket.
+Fortunately, the Powder Town's looser cut isn't a huge deal since this jacket still looks plenty stylish when paired with the right pants, and that extra space allows for lots of layering and movement freedom.
+Overall, we have few complaints about the Powder Town; we love this jacket and think it's an incredible value.

 Read more: Patagonia Insulated Powder Town review